 Each packet has a number of Welding Projects that must be completed before taking the final practical exam.
 Blueprints and instructions for each project can be found in the course packet for each class.
-These assignments will make up 50 percent of the final grade.
+These assignments will make up 40 percent of total final grade.

 Each packet contains packet questions that can be answered successfully by reading the appropriate chapters in the Welding Principles and Applications book and also by reading the packet itself.
-The successful completion of these questions is worth 10 percent of the total final grade.

 After completion of all written bookwork a student may then take the final written exam which will be worth 10 percent of the total final grade.

 After the projects, packet questions, and written final are complete it is time to take the final practical.
-The final practical exam will make up 30 percent of the total final grade.
+The final practical exam will make up 40 percent of the total final grade.

-Put more succinctly:
+Put more succinctly:Welding Projects=50%Packet questions/Final Written=10%Final Practical=40%

-Welding Projects = 50% Packet questions = 10% Final Written = 10% Final Practical = 30%